Prov258/usof/README.md

 ## 📝 Database Schema

 The database schema is managed using Prisma.
-Below is a visual repesentation of the scheme:
+Below is a visual repesentation of the schema:

 <p align="center">
   <img src="backend/prisma/db.png"/>